titumozammel/human-energy-enablement/README.md

 > **5R determines the disposition of recurring demand.
 HEEn enables effective application to the work that remains.**

 This preserves a clear boundary between **demand disposition** and **capability application**.

+The relationship is complementary, not a mandatory sequence.

 ---